matn7/CS-Notes/src/main/java/basic_java/README.md

 ### Where are String literals store in memory?

-- All strings literals are stored in `String constant pool`.
+- All strings literals are stored in **String constant pool**.
 - If compiler finds a String literal, it checks if it exists, if is reused.
-- Following statement creates 1 String object **created on pool** and 1 referenced variable
+- Following statement creates 1 String object **created on pool** and 1 referenced variable.

 ```java
 String str1 = "Value";
 ```

 - However if `new` operator is used to create String object, the new object is created on **heap**.
-- Following piece of code created 2 objects
+- Following piece of code created 2 objects.

 ```java
 // 1.
 String Literal "Value" - created in the "string constant pool"